2pisoftware/cmfive-docs/_tutorials/module-anatomy/install.md

 Now that we have created our migration we can run it using the Cmfive UI. <br />
 In the browser, navigate to the Cmfive migrations page, view by individual modules, find the example module and click either 'run all example migrations' or 'migrate to here' on our migration.<br />
 After running the migration we can verify that the table was created in the database. <br />
 To roll back we can click 'rollback to here' next to our migration.
-This will run the down fuction and the table will be removed.
+This will run the down function and the table will be removed.

 Make sure the migration is run and we can now look at creating our item model and our module service class.
 For details see [here](models).